tsayen/dom-to-image/README.md

 A data URL for a placeholder image that will be used when fetching an image fails.
 Defaults to undefined and will throw an error on failed images

+#### copyDefaultStyles

+Set to true to enable the copying of the default styles of elements.
+This will make the process faster.
+Try disabling it if seeing extra padding and using resetting / normalizing in CSS.
+Defaults to true.

 ## Browsers

 It's tested on latest Chrome and Firefox (49 and 45 respectively at the time